buriy/django-transhette/README.txt

 As well as you can download the catalog you are editing, you can also upload a catalog.
 The "Priority" option defines if the catalog that is going to be uploaded has priority over the stored one.
 This means that *without* priority if transhette finds in the new catalog an already translated string, it will respect the old translation.
-If you *enable translation* the old value will be always overriden.
+If you *enable priority* the old value will be always overriden.
 Transhette manages empty translations as they don't exist.